-addressing the estimation of the phase of the execution of the primitive for switching tasks in real time.
-Also, we are addressing the use of the stochastic feedback controller provided by the original ProMP work in [16].
-Although this work focused on human-robot trajectories, we are currently considering extensions of our work where the human is replaced by other variables of interest.
-For example, the same framework can be used to correlate joint and endeffector trajectories of the same robot to learn nonlinear forward/inverse kinematic models.
-Similarly the Mixture of Interaction Primitives can be used to correlate the interaction between motor commands and joint trajectories to learn inverse dynamics models.
+In the future, we intend to use the stochastic feedback controller provided by the original ProMP work in [17].
+With this controller, the compliance of the robotic arm increases with the variance of the trajectory.

+We are currently considering extensions of our work where the human positions are replaced by other variables of interest.
+For example, the same framework can be used to correlate joint and end-effector trajectories of the same robot to learn nonlinear forward/inverse kinematic models.
+Similarly, the Mixture of Interaction Primitives can be used to correlate the interaction between motor commands and joint trajectories to learn inverse dynamics models.